deleidos/de-schema-wizard/docs/readme-ext/contribute.md

 	mvn clean install

-**The following step will install the jnetpcap.dll or .so file(s) in either System32 or /usr/lib/.**  If you are ok with that, execute the platform appropriate script (Windows - **install_link.cmd**, Linux - **install_link.sh**) **as an administrator.**  This is a one time install as long as you do not delete your local Maven repository or change any .ddl or .so files.
-You can alternatively add the paths to these files to the Java classpath at runtime.
+This is a one time install as long as you do not delete your local Maven repository.
 Now that that's over, let's get to the fun part.

 ## Project Structure
 Schema Wizard is composed of eight projects: three Java, one Java/JavaScript, and four Python projects.